 For a family-friendly adventure, visit Petting Zoo Ocala.
 Located at 11150 W Highway 40, this delightful zoo allows visitors to interact with various farm animals.

 From playful goats and pigs to majestic horses and sheep, the zoo offers an engaging experience for all ages.
 Feed and pet animals like camels, llamas, and even monkeys in a safe and interactive environment.

 The zoo's lush green setting provides a serene backdrop for a day of fun and learning.
 Open daily from 10:00 AM to 4:00 PM, it's a convenient stop for those exploring Ocala.

 For more information, including admission details, visit the Petting Zoo Ocala website.
 This attraction promises an enjoyable and educational experience, making it a must-visit for families in Ocala.

 Hotels in Ocala

-After reading this article, I am sure you are jumping to get to Ocala, Florida.
+After reading this article, I am sure you are jumping to Ocala, Florida.
 Here are some fabulous places to stay in the area.

 The Howard Johnson

-Click here to book a stay at the Howard Johnson in Ocala, just four miles north of the heart of the city.
-Complete with a stunning pool, cabanas, and golf course.
-All rooms offer cable TV and free wi-fi connection.
+Click here to book a stay at the Howard Johnson in Ocala, just four miles north of the city's heart.